COVID-19 and the Long-Term Care system in France

 • 1.03.
 Long-term care financing arrangements and coverage

-A market for private insurance for long-term care has developed as contributions are tax-free and is reported to be one of the largest – although take up is still relatively low.
+A market for private insurance for long-term care has developed as contributions are tax-free and is reported to be one of the largest in Europe.
+Take up is still relatively low, with around 3-5 million insurance policies and unattractive contracts with contributions of €300-500 per month for people with high levels of need (source).

 • 1.04.
 Approach to care provision, including sector of ownership

-In 2020 there were 7,502 residential long-term care facilities welcoming 610,000 residents.
+In 2020?there were 7,502 residential long-term care facilities welcoming 610,000 residents.
 Of these, 50% are public, 31% are not-for-profits and 24% are for-profit.
 There are 2,294 supported living settings.
 Hospitals also offer long-term care units, where there were 32,790 patients recorded in end-2015.
-There are approximately 886,000 people in receipt of domiciliary care, most of which are older people.
-Nursing and polyvalent domiciliary care services provide services to 125,7000 service users, and domiciliary care services provide care to 760,000 people.

 • 1.05.
 Quality and regulation in Long-term care